-The staff serves as a liaison between Senate offices and news correspondents and works to keep broadcasters informed of Senate activities.
-Senate Gallery staff members attend all Senate functions covered by the broadcast media and may be called upon for assistance or for a list of those members of the broadcast media attending.
+The staff of the Gallery serves as a liaison between Senate offices and news correspondents and works to keep broadcasters informed of Senate activities.
+Senate Gallery staff attend all Senate functions covered by the broadcast media and may be called upon for assistance or a list of those members of the broadcast media attending.

-- To coordinate coverage of Senate Committee hearings.
+- Coordinating broadcast coverage of Senate Committee hearings.

-- To coordinate coverage of stakeouts, photo opportunities and other media events.
+- Coordinating coverage of stakeouts, photo opportunities, and other media events.